input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 # Differences Between Paper and Implementation

-The goal of this document is to enumerate all ways in which `cardano-sl` implementation differs from the specifications presented in the paper and to clarify everything that may be obscure after reading the paper.
+The goal of this document is to enumerate all ways in which Cardano SL implementation differs from the specifications presented in the *Ouroboros* protocol [paper](/glossary/#paper) and to clarify everything that may be obscure after reading the paper.

 This document is divided into four parts: